-The University of Bristol has extensive research capability across the myriad areas that make up the topic of net zero.
-We have brought these together to determine how best we can support and enable the commitment to achieve Net Zero emissions by 2050 through our internationally leading research.
+The University of Bristol has extensive research capability across the myriad areas that make up this topic and has brought these together to determine how best we can support and enable the achievement of this goal through our internationally leading research.
 These capabilities are presented as part of a coordinated approach to supporting research excellence and real-world impact in Net Zero across the University through interdisciplinary collaboration and partnership building.